 From wooden to metal, from single level enclosures to double tier houses, simple design to little houses, we’ve got your rabbit hutches covered with a great range.
 As well as focus on predator protection and hutch cleaning.
+For more information when it comes to buying your rabbit hutch, take a look at the buyers guide to rabbit hutches – it’s an eye opener and will save you pulling your hair out 🙂 !
 Because there’s nothing more important than housing your little rabbit right, whether it’s for your first bunny or an upgrade for your beloved pet rabbit.
 The best rabbit hutches are in fact very similar and comparable to chicken coops.
 You might want to check this page too as there are often reviews and research that suggest they are very much the same and who knows, you may find a better price 🙂

 Best rabbit hutch top picks: